Setting Up a Private Limited Company in Singapore

-The restriction on the right to transfer shares in a private company usually takes the form of a requirement that the transfer be first approved by the company’s board of directors or a requirement that the shares be first offered to be transferred to existing shareholders.
+The restriction on the right to transfer shares in a private company usually takes the form of a requirement that the transfer is first approved by the company’s board of directors or a requirement that the shares be first offered to be transferred to existing shareholders.

 Public Company Limited by Shares

 A Public Company Limited by Shares is a locally incorporated company in which the number of shareholders can be more than 50.
 Public companies may or may not be listed on a stock exchange.
 Where they are so listed, they are usually referred to as “listed companies”.
 The company may raise capital by offering shares and debentures to the public.
 A public company must register a prospectus with Monetary Authority of Singapore before making any public offering of shares and debentures.

 Public Company Limited by Guarantee

 A Public Company Limited by Guarantee is one which carries out non-profit activities with national or public interest, such as promotion of art or charity.
 The Minister may approve the registration of the company without the addition of the word “Limited” or “Berhad” to its name.